neBraun/neBraun/README.md

 - Comprehensive admin dashboard with analytics

 **My Role & Contributions:**
-- **Team Leadership:** Led a team of 16 developers, managing task allocation, code reviews, and ensuring project milestones were met.
+- **Team Collaboration:** Worked closely with a team of 16 developers, participating in task planning, code reviews, and ensuring project milestones were met.
-- **Architecture:** Designed the system architecture, including the database schema (PostgreSQL) and API structure (Node.js).
+- **Backend Development:** Contributed to core backend logic, including user authentication, booking engine, and Google Calendar API integration.
-- **Backend:** Developed core backend logic, including user authentication, booking engine, and Google Calendar API integration.
+- **Frontend Development:** Helped develop the React-based user interface, focusing on the calendar and booking components.
-- **Frontend:** Contributed to the React-based user interface, focusing on the calendar and booking components.
+- **Database Work:** Participated in designing and implementing the PostgreSQL database schema.

 ### Real Estate Appraisal Office System
 A full-stack system for managing appraisal cases, documents, and client communication.